camperr/sgu_solution/README.md

-my solutions to problems on http://acm.sgu.ru
+Solutions to problems on http://acm.sgu.ru.
-Some solutions may even contain errors.If you find some,please email to me:zhangnan.up@gmail.com
+Notice that errors may still exist.If you get to it,email to me:zncamper@gmail.com